LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/download.rst

 *********************************************
 This section shows how to use ``ecodynelec`` package to download the data.

 Handling the parameters before the download allows to reduce the amount of files to download.
 The connection information can be handled with the `Parameter` class of EcoDynElec using Python or  from an excel spreadsheet (Figure 2).
 For convenience in frequent reuse, the password can be written in plain text, though no encryption is used.
-For security reasons, the password can be omitted at that stage and be only provided later when DYNAMICAL connects with the server.
+For security reasons, the password can be omitted at that stage and be only provided later when EcoDynElec connects with the server.

 Using Python
 ------------